-Q4 2020 (Second Economic Shock) Q1 2021 (Third Economic Shock) Q2 2021 (Economic Reactivation) Rest of 2021 and 2022 (Transition and Reconstruction) The recovery slows, especially in November because of the second lockdown in England.
-The return to the 'old normality' seems closer but social distancing measures remain after the second lockdown.
-Lagged recovery for sectors most exposed to social interaction.
-Businesses and sectors restructure to adapt to a 'new normality'.
-Employment keeps decreasing although at a slow pace because of the CJRS.
-Public sector spending and debt continue increasing.
-Uncertainty remains high and Brexit-related uncertainty plays a greater role as agreement is not reached until last minute.
-The degree of the recovery will mainly depend on 1) the new social distancing rules 2) the availability of a vaccine and 3) transport constraints.
-Economic activity remains depressed by a third lockdown, continued delays in business investment decisions, the emergence of trading problems with the EU, and the running down of stockpiles built due to uncertainty around the future trading relationship with the EU.
+Q1 2021 (Third Economic Shock) Q2 2021 (Economic Reactivation) Q3 2021 (Economic Transition) Rest of 2021 and 2022 (Reconstruction) Economic activity remains subdued by a third lockdown, continued delays in business investment decisions, the emergence of trading problems with the EU, and the running down of stockpiles built due to uncertainty around the future trading relationship with the EU.
 Businesses continue to adapt to new ways of working.
-Re-structuring of the economy continues.
-The CJRS slows the pace of job losses.
-Business confidence improves as the vaccination programme goes well and some clarity emerges around UK-EU trading relationships.
-There is some long-term damage to the sectors most exposed to social interaction (e.g. culture, hospitality, construction).
-Overall net job destruction continues.
-Public sector spending and debt keep increasing.
-There is a clearer path to the 'new normality' but some social distancing measures remain after the third lockdown.
-The economy starts to recover.
-Lagged recovery for sectors most exposed to social interaction.
-Businesses and sectors restructure to adapt to a 'new normality'.
-Employment keeps decreasing although at a slow pace because of the CJRS which is extended to beyond the end of expected lockdown restrictions.
-Public sector spending and debt continue increasing.
-The degree of the recovery will mainly depend on 1) the new social distancing rules 2) the potential for an outbreak of a virus variant and 3) the impact of the end of the CJRS.
-Transition to a 'new normality' - and a situation similar to 'pre-lockdown'.
-The actual economic expansion starts in the second half of 2021 when restrictions reduce and mass-vaccination is a fact.
-Output remains below pre-crisis levels until Q1 2022.
-Gradual return of visitors and tourists from late 2021.
+Re-structuring of the economy continues The CJRS slows the pace of job losses Business confidence improves as the vaccination programme goes well and some clarity emerges around UK-EU trading relationships There is some long-term damage to the sectors most exposed to social interaction (e.g. culture, hospitality, construction) Overall net job losses continue Public sector spending and debt keep increasing.
+There is a clearer path to the 'new normality' and few social distancing measures remain after the third lockdown.
+The economy starts to recover as consumer spending and investment picks up Lagged recovery for sectors most exposed to social interaction Significant restrictions remain on international tourism Businesses and sectors restructure to adapt to a 'new normality' Employment keeps decreasing although at a slow pace because of the CJRS which is extended to beyond the end of expected lockdown restrictions.
+Public sector spending and debt continue to increase The degree of the recovery will mainly depend on 1) the new social distancing rules, and the use of public transport 2) the potential for an outbreak of a virus variant 3) the impact of the end of the CJRS 4) the speed of return of tourists to London and 5) how much of and how quickly hoarded savings are spent The economy continues to recover, if at a slower rate Business and consumer confidence improve.
+The growth in consumer spending slows, although business investment picks up Use of public transport remains muted Attendance at large scale cultural and sporting events face some, if reduced, constraints Employment in cultural sectors falls as support from furlough scheme comes to an end Economic restructuring continues across other parts of the economy - the ongoing effects of Brexit contribute Visitors start to return - falls in COVID numbers in Europe and the US leads to fewer travel restrictions, and less need for tests before and after travel Mass-vaccination starts of a second vaccine which is effective in addressing variants Output remains below pre-crisis levels until Q1 2022.
+More rapid return of visitors and tourists in 2022.
 Net employment creation starts by the end of 2021 and is solid but does not recover pre-crisis levels yet.
 Investment (and recapitalisations) key to support companies which survived but remain weak.
 A degree of fiscal consolidation begins.
-The success of the expansion will depend on 1) light-touch control of outbreaks of virus variants, 2) London's capacity to attract investment, 3) the kind of fiscal consolidation which actually happens, including the phasing out of the CJRS 4) the international context and 5) transport constraints.
+The success of the expansion will depend on 1) light-touch control of outbreaks of virus variants, 2) London's capacity to attract investment, 3) the kind of fiscal consolidation which actually happens, including the phasing out of the CJRS 4) the international context and 5) transport constraints Jobs recovery remains slow and there continue to be disproportionate impacts on disadvantaged groups such as young people, ethnic minorities etc GLAECONO